Plot Regression Results on Principal Components

 assay_name = "logcounts",

-An object of class regressPCObject
+An object of class

-containing the output of the regressPC
+regressPCObjectcontaining the output of theregressPCfunction.- plot_type

 Type of plot to generate.
-Available options: "r_squared", "variance_contribution", "coefficient_heatmap"
+Available options: "r_squared", "variance_contribution", "coefficient_heatmap".

 Significance threshold for p-values.
 Default is 0.05.

-Character vector specifying which coefficient types to include
+Character vector specifying which coefficient types to include in the coefficient heatmap.
+Options are

-, which includes all available coefficient types.
-Only applies
+c("cell_type", "batch", "interaction").
+Default isNULL, which includes all available coefficient types.
+Only applies toplot_type = "coefficient_heatmap".- ...

 Additional arguments to be passed to the plotting functions.

-A SingleCellExperiment
+A

-object containing numeric expression matrix for the query cells.
+SingleCellExperimentobject containing numeric expression matrix for the query cells.- reference_data

-A SingleCellExperiment
+A

-If NULL, the PC scores are regressed against the cell types of the query data.
+SingleCellExperimentobject containing numeric expression matrix for the reference cells.
+If NULL, the PC scores are regressed against the cell types of the query data.- query_cell_type_col

-The column name in the colData
+The column name in the

-that identifies the cell types.
+colDataofquery_datathat identifies the cell types.- ref_cell_type_col

-The column name in the colData
+The column name in the

-that identifies the cell types.
+colDataofreference_datathat identifies the cell types.- query_batch_col

-The column name in the colData
+The column name in the

+colDataofquery_datathat identifies the batch or sample.
 If provided, performs interaction analysis with cell types.
-Default is NULL.
+Default is NULL.- cell_types

 A character vector specifying the cell types to include in the analysis.
 If NULL, all cell types are included.